mlubinsky/mlubinsky.github.com/unsorted/README.md

 <https://himvis.com/bake-64-bit-raspberrypi3-images-with-yoctoopenembedded/>

-local.conf . has variable MACHINE
+local.conf . has variable MACHINE.
 The MACHINE variable is used to determine the target architecture and various compiler tuning flags.

 See the conf files under meta-raspberrypi/conf/machine for details.